Available in VPC

 hivedatadirectory in the created bucket, and upload the sample data (CSV) file inside.

-For more information on creation of buckets, see the Object Storage guide.
+For more information about creating buckets, see Object Storage user guide.

 Create Hive External Table